 Note: It has been brought to my attention that I failed to note that I ultimately chose not to implement the process outlined below.
 This omission happened while revising the original post and was unintentional.
 See comments for more.

 This winter past I spent a fair bit of time thinking about how best to finish the editing process of my short story collection, The Year of the Elm.
 In particular I considered a number of possible proofreading solutions in order to track down as many typos and errors as possible.
-Along with hiring an editor, doing the work myself, or using a service like Bite-Sized Edits, I came up with what I thought might be a way to merge the inherent functionality of Smashwords with the goal of open-source proofreading.
+Along with hiring an editor or doing the work myself, I came up with what I thought might be a way to merge the inherent functionality of Smashwords with the goal of open-source proofreading.

 In an exchange of emails, Smashwords CEO Mark Coker graciously helped me refine the idea in a manner consistent with the Smashwords TOS, which states that only finished works can be published through the site: